GopiS200826/SPELL-CHECK-APP/sample.md

-This is a sample document with out error.
+This is a sample document with sme eror..